 - Control switch (turns off AFS at driver's discretion)

 - Instrument panel warning light (illuminates when AFS is turned off)

-AFS swivels either the left or right headlight (not both together) when the following conditions are met:
+AFS swivels either the left or right headlight (not both simultaneously) when the following conditions are met:

 - Vehicle speed is 5 mph or higher (left-hand turns only)